 Mangroves are an essential ecosystem with dense roots that serve as an anchor for the soil and the coast, preventing erosion and creating a barrier between ocean systems and the land.

-In addition, another of the objectives we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.
+Another of the objectives we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.

 Madagascar has some of the most unique and rare plant and animal species on earth, and yet 50% are in danger of extinction.
 In fact, one of the rarest mammal species on earth, the lemur, lives in the forests of Madagascar.